87andrewh/CornerCulling/README.md

 # CornerCulling
-Fast, maximally accurate, scalable, and latency resistant occlusion culling method.
+Improved server-side occlusion culling.
 Wallhack hand sanitizer.
-We use ray casting to maximize the accuracy and improve the speed and scalability of currently deployed anti-wallhack solutions, even in high latency settings.
+We use ray casts to maximize the accuracy and improve the speed and scalability of currently deployed anti-wallhack solutions, even in high latency settings.

 ## Latest demos
 Accuracy: